FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 > [!TIP]
 > Leave the `hostname` field blank for initial deploymemt.
 Once deployed and you have updated your DNS with
-> the the Static IP, modify the CloudFormation configuration to the th
+> the Static IP, update the CloudFormation stack via the AWS console and add the hostname.
+Then run the
+> **Clear Proxy Configuration** script as described below.

 #### `Keypair`
 Choose a `keypair` for SSH Access.
 The `keypair` must exist in the same AWS region where you want to deploy the software.